Scope of the Code of Conduct

 - Take care when shouting, singing or celebrating.

-- If you are attending with other members of your social bubble, please make sure they have read and understood these guidelines too.
+- If you are attending with other guests please make sure they have read and understood these guidelines too.

 Attendees Entering the Racecourse other than as a Private Individual